The Truth About Computer Audio

 Marantz HD-DAC1 $999 - Extremely transparent and neutral sounding high resolution DAC.
 Also has a wonderful headphone amp and built in preamp for use direct to a power amp or powered speakers.
 Great build quality too.

-North Star Supremo $4,499 - One of the finest DACs regardless of price.
+ORB JADE DSD DAC $1,399 - One of the finest DACs at a deal of a price.
 Immersive 3D sound with effortless dynamics, totally unforced limitless resolution and a totally natural midrange.

 Weiss DAC501 $8,799 - The big brother of the DAC202.
 Many notable extra functions and a slightly larger soundstage and more "float in the air" precision.
 98% as good as any digital we've ever heard.
 Not analog, but equally expressive.